-- Whether using shore power or generator power, the use of several 110-volt AC accessories at the same time can result in an overloaded circuit. - You may have to turn Off one or more accessories to use another accessory. - To gain a basic understanding of your boat's 110-volt AC system, read the handbook, A Boater's Guide To AC Electrical Systems.
-If this handbook is not in your owner's packet, call 360-435-8957 and the handbook will be mailed to you. - The 110-volt AC system can be energized by shore power, or generator power (if equipped). - Individual breakers on the 110-volt AC master panel must be turned On to supply power to the accessories you wish to use. - The 110-volt AC master panel may contain circuit breakers for accessories that are not available for your boat.
+- When using shore power, the use of several 110-volt AC accessories at the same time can result in an overloaded circuit. - You may have to turn Off one or more accessories to use another accessory. - To gain a basic understanding of your boat's 110-volt AC system, read the handbook, A Boater's Guide To AC Electrical Systems.
+If this handbook is not in your owner's packet, call 360-435-8957 and the handbook will be mailed to you. - The 110-volt AC system is energized by shore power. - Individual breakers on the 110-volt AC master panel must be turned On to supply power to the accessories you wish to use. - The 110-volt AC master panel may contain circuit breakers for accessories that are not available for your boat.